ThreeSixtyGiving/standard/documentation/guidance/before-starting.md

 The majority of funders sharing 360Giving data make grants to recipients based in the UK, but it is also possible to use the 360Giving Data Standard to share data about international grantmaking.

-Read our blog to find out more about the different types of funders publishing 360Giving data: [https://www.threesixtygiving.org/ideas-updates/](https://www.threesixtygiving.org/ideas-updates/)
+Read our blog to find out more about the different types of funders publishing 360Giving data: <a href="https://www.threesixtygiving.org/ideas-updates/" target="_blank">https://www.threesixtygiving.org/ideas-updates/</a>

 ## Support
 This guide has been developed to support funders through the 360Giving publishing process.